xiaohan2012/xiaohan2012.github.io/_posts/2015-11-04-wikification_and_beyond.md

 # [Chen, 2011, Collaborative Ranking: A Case Study on Entity Linking](http://nlp.cs.rpi.edu/paper/clranking.pdf)

-Covers mention expansion: NBA -> Nation Basket Association.
-Reported: Medical Domain: 33% of abbreviations are ambiguous.
+Focuses on the *candidate entity ranking* part.
+Candidate generation uses method from another paper.

+Basic idea: query expansion and ensemble learning.

+A query is triplet of *(query_id, name string, context document)*.

+Two levels of collaborations(**a cool figure** in paper).

+- Query-level: query expansion using similar queries
+- Ranker-level: different ranker for final score prediction

+Easter egg: three learning approaches for learning to rank: 1) pointwise, 2) pairwise 3), listwise.
+Need to read more.

+Side notes:

-Weighted finite transducer.
+- Weighted finite transducer(for acronyms, such as NBA).

-Entity linking on YAGO which has richer semnatics for relations.
+- Entity linking on YAGO which has richer semnatics for relations.

 # [Cassidy, 2012, Analysis and Enhancement of Wikification for Microblogs with Context Expansion](http://www.anthology.aclweb.org/C/C12/C12-1028.pdf)